 Hart Artistic Director’s Chair

-Mikko Nissinen became Artistic Director of Boston Ballet and Boston Ballet School in 2001.
-Born in Helsinki, Finland, Nissinen began his dance training at age ten with The Finnish National Ballet School, and launched his professional dance career at age 15 with The Finnish National Ballet.
-In 1978, he won First Prize at The National Ballet Competition in Kuopio, Finland.
-He continued his studies at The Kirov Ballet School for one year.
-Nissinen went on to dance with Dutch National Ballet, Basel Ballet and San Francisco Ballet, where he held the position of principal dancer for ten years.
-During Nissinen's performance career his vast repertoire ranged from classical to contemporary works.
-As a guest artist, he danced with many different companies and partners and at numerous international galas.
+Mikko Nissinen was appointed Artistic Director of Boston Ballet and Boston Ballet School in 2001.
+Born in Helsinki, Finland, Nissinen trained at The Finnish National Ballet School and the Kirov Ballet School in St. Petersburg, Russia.
+He danced professionally with The Finnish National Ballet, Dutch National Ballet, Basel Ballet, and San Francisco Ballet, where he was a principal dancer for a decade.
+Nissinen’s vast repertoire ranged from classical to contemporary works.
+As a guest artist, he danced with various companies and partners and for numerous international galas.

-His broad knowledge of dance, its history, and arts organization business leadership makes him a popular presenter at conferences including Harvard University, Harvard Business School and Massachusetts Institute of Technology.
-He was a fellow at the 2002 Executive Program for Nonprofit Leaders in the Arts at the Stanford Graduate School of Business.
-He has juried the Prix de Lausanne, Benois de la Danse, Japan Grand Prix, the Helsinki International Ballet Competition and the New York International Ballet Competition.
-He served as Jury President of the Boston International Ballet Competition.
-He is a member of the Artistic Committee for the New York Choreographic Institute, an advisory board member of The Albert Schweitzer Fellowship and the recipient of the Finlandia Foundation's 2008 Arts and Letters Award, the 2007 United Nations Association of Greater Boston Leadership Award, and Boston's Guide for the Arts 2009 Ambassador for the Arts Award.
+Nissinen’s broad knowledge of dance, its history, and arts organization business leadership make him a popular presenter at conferences and universities worldwide.
+He was a fellow at Stanford’s Graduate School of Business.
+He is a member of the New York Choreographic Institute’s Artistic Committee.
+He is the recipient of the Finlandia Foundation’s 2008 Arts and Letters Award, Boston’s 2009 Ambassador for the Arts Award and the 2007 United Nations Association of Greater Boston Leadership Award.
+In 2019, Nissinen was appointed a Knight, First Class of the Order of the Lion of Finland.
 Nissinen is a dual Finnish and American citizen.